A modified semi--implict Euler-Maruyama Scheme for finite element discretization of SPDEs with additive noise: Introduction

+Although schemes \eqref{jentzen1}-\eqref{jentzen2} are of higher order in time, these improved convergence rates were only established under seriously restrictive commutativity assumptions which exclude most nonlinear Nemytskii operators.
+This was recently overcome in \cite{xia}.
+Another drawback is that to implement the schemes, the eigenfunctions of the linear operator $A$ and of the covarance operator $Q$ must coincide and furthermore must be known explicitly (see \eqref{eq:noiseupdate}).
+To illustrate that this can be overcome with our spatial discretisation we solve the SPDE

+on a rectangular domain with mixed boundary conditions without requiring information on the eigenvalues and eigenfunctions of the corresponding linear operator.
+The velocity $\mathbf{q}$ in \eqref{couple} is obtained from the following steady state mass conservation equation and Darcy's law

-We perform our analysis for the case of finite elements and numerically we also examine finite volumes.
-Our work differs from other finite element discretizations \cite{allen98:_finit,Lakkis,KssrsZrrs} where the approach to the noise is to consider it directly in the finite element space.
+where $\mathbf{k}$ is the heterogeneous permeability tensor, $p$ is the pressure and $\mu$ is the dynamic viscosity of the fluid \cite{sebastianb}.
+In \eqref{couple}, $R$ is the reaction function which may be a Langmuir adsorption term which is globally Lipschitz \cite{sebastianb} and $D>0$ the diffusion coefficient.
+Typically \eqref{couple}-\eqref{couple1} is solved using finite elements or finite volumes as spectral Galerkin approach is not infeasible due to the heterogeneous nature of the permeability and the fact that such problems often naturally give rise to non-uniform.
+Our work differs from other finite element discretisations \cite{allen98:_finit,Lakkis,KssrsZrrs,GTambueexpoM} where the noise is considered directly in the finite element space.
 We follow more closely \cite{Yn:04,Yn:05,Haus1} and introduce a projection onto a finite number modes and a projection onto the finite element space.
-The aim is to gain the flexibility of the finite element (finite volume) discretization to deal with flow and transport problems \eqref{rddarcy}- \eqref{darcy}, complex boundaries, mixed boundary conditions and inhomogeneous boundary conditions as well as the overcoming the order barrier as in \cite{Jentzen3}.
+The aim is to gain the flexibility of the finite element (finite volume) discretisation to deal with flow and transport problems \eqref{couple}-\eqref{couple1}, complex boundaries, mixed boundary conditions and inhomogeneous boundary conditions as well as reaching high order in time as in \cite{Jentzen3,Jentzen4}.

-We also show in \secref{Sect42} that equipped with the eigenvalues and eigenfunctions of the operator $\varDelta$ with Neumann or Dirichlet boundary conditions, we can apply the new scheme with mixed boundary conditions for the operator $A=D\varDelta$ without explicitly having the eigenvalues and eigenfunctions of $A$.
-In general for an operator $A$ with given eigenvalues and eigenfunctions for Neumann or Dirichlet boundary conditions, the new scheme can be used for the operator $A$ with mixed bounded conditions without explicit eigenvalues and eigenfunctions.

-We give convergence proofs in root mean square $L^{2}(\Omega)$ norm for reaction-diffusion equations and in root mean square $H^{1}(\Omega)$ norm for advection reaction-diffusion for spatially regular noise.
-The smoothing effect of the semigroup generated by the operator $A$ in the SPDE (\ref{adr}) and various semigroup estimates play an important role in the proofs.